Portland vacation rentals

 Summers are brief and mild in Portland, where June through September bring average temperatures in the 70s Fahrenheit.
 October and November cool down, with temperatures in the 40s and 50s, and December through February are chilly, with temperatures in the 30s.
 Things grow steadily warmer starting in March, ushering in 40-degree weather and climbing into the low 60s by May.
 You’re likely to encounter rainfall year-round, and snow December through March.
 Pack lots of warm layers, hats, and scarves.

-What are the top things to do in Portland?
+Top things to do in Portland

 Portland Head Light